The triangle face shape isn’t one we come across too often since it is not as common as their round, oval or heart-shaped counterparts.

 For square-triangles, go for a rounded fringe.
 Thick bangs that are a bit semi-circular and rounded at the temples have a similar balancing effect, but just with some softer edges.
 Explore a side-swept curtain fringe, as this is also wildly flattering for this face shape.

-5. Jawline-Friendly Styles
+5. Jawline-Friendly Styles for a Triangle Face Shape

 If you have a strong, prominent jaw, choose hairstyles that feminize the jawline.Our favorites include soft, angled bobs with razored ends that taper at the chin—they create a thinner silhouette at the thickest part of your jaw and draw the eye downward.